Vega: Possible planets

 Although a planet has yet to be directly observed around Vega, the presence of a planetary system cannot yet be ruled out.
 Thus there could be smaller, terrestrial planets orbiting closer to the star.
 The inclination of planetary orbits around Vega is likely to be closely aligned to the equatorial plane of this star.

 From the perspective of an observer on a hypothetical planet around Vega, the Sun would appear as a faint 4.3-magnitude star in the Columba constellation.

 In 2021, a paper analyzing 10 years of spectra of Vega detected a candidate 2.43-day signal around Vega, statistically estimated to have only a 1% chance of being a false positive.
 Considering the amplitude of the signal, the authors estimated a minimum mass of 21.9±5.1 Earth masses, but considering the very oblique rotation of Vega itself of only 6.2° from Earth's perspective, the planet may be aligned to this plane as well, giving it an actual mass of 203±47 Earth masses.
 The researchers also detected a faint 196.4±1.6-day signal which could translate to 80±21 Earth masses (740±190 at 6.2° inclination) but is too faint to claim as a real signal with available data.

 Observations of the disk with JWST MIRI did find a very circular face-on disk.
-The morphology indicate that there is no planet more massive than Saturn beyond 10 AU.
+The morphology indicates that there is no planet more massive than Saturn beyond 10 AU.
 The disk has a gap at around 60 AU.
-Gap-opening planets are inferred for disks around other stars and the team tests this idea for Vega by running simulations.
+Gap-opening planets are inferred for disks around other stars and this has also been tested for Vega by running simulations.
 The simulations have shown that a planet with < 6 at 65 AU would introduce interior asymmetric structures that are not seen in the disk of Vega.
 Any gap-opening planet would need to be less massive.
 Additionally the inner edge of the inner disk was inferred to be 3-5 AU.
 Vega shows also evidence for hot infrared excess at the sub-AU region.
 The inner boundary of the warm debris might indicate that there is a Neptune-mass planet inside, shepherding it.